psyklopp/MSc-Thesis/README.md

 Apr 22, 2024
 - I should be working on writing the thesis now ✍️ on it!
 - Should be completed with the major text by end of May

+June 11, 2024
+- Preparing for the presentation!📺

 ### Proposed Thesis Synopsis